Workcover QLD Rehabilitation

 Will I need to do exercises at home?

 Depending on your condition and the Assessment completed by the Physiotherapist, you may be required to complete a home exercise program.
-If directed to complete this by your Physiotherapist you will be sent a link to view the video’s and exercise on an App known as Physitrack.
+If directed to complete this by your Physiotherapist, you will be sent a link to view the videos and exercises on an App known as Physitrack.

 Is Physiotherapy covered by insurance?